asyarb/HDSupport-Docs/content/blog/project-structure/index.md

 #### .eslint.json

 ESLint config file which enables local ESLint for in-editor use.
+See [ESLint's website](https://eslint.org/) for more info.

 Feel free to edit or discard, as Create-React-App has a built-in ESLint config as well.

 </section>